HomeSportsTop wrestlers jointly grapple to put their ‘mafia’ chief on mat, allege...

 “I know at least 10 to 20 girls in the national camp who have come and told me their stories,” she told reporters.

-Following assurance that an oversight committee would look into the allegations, the wrestlers called off the initial protests on January 20.
+Following government assurance that an oversight committee would look into the allegations, the wrestlers called off the initial protests on January 20.
 The sports also ministry stripped the WFI top brass of all administrative powers.

 But Malik, who was India's first female wrestler to win an Olympic medal, said withdrawing the January protest was a “mistake.”